On Combining Machine Learning with Decision Making: ML TRP on the NYC power grid

-We now illustrate the performance of our method on a data set obtained from a collaborative effort with Con Edison, which is NYC's power utility company.
-More details about these data can be found in \citep{RudinETAL10}.
-This dataset was developed in order to assist Con Edison with its maintenance and repair programs on the secondary electrical distribution network in NYC; specifically, it was designed for the purpose of predicting manhole fires and explosions.
+The dataset we use is described by \citet{RudinETAL10}, which was developed in order to assist Con Edison with its maintenance and repair programs on the secondary electrical distribution network in NYC; specifically, it was designed for the purpose of predicting manhole fires and explosions.
 We chose to use all manholes from the Bronx ($\sim$23K manholes).
-Each manhole is represented by features that encode the number and type of electrical cables entering the manhole and the number and type of past events involving the manhole (e.g., if the manhole was the source of partial outages, full outages and/or underground burnouts).
+Each manhole is represented by (4-dimensional) features that encode the number and type of electrical cables entering the manhole and the number and type of past events involving the manhole.
+The event features encode how often in the past the manhole was the source of partial outages, full outages and/or underground burnouts.
 The training features encode events prior to 2008, and the training labels are 1 if the manhole was the source of a serious event (fire, explosion, smoke) during 2008.
-The nodes are 7 randomly chosen manholes, and the features for the nodes encode events prior to 2009.
 The prediction task is to predict events in 2009.
 The test set (for evaluating the performance of the predictive model) consists of features derived from the time period before 2009, and labels from 2009.
-Predicting manhole events is a difficult task for machine learning, because one cannot necessarily predict an event using the available data.
-The operational task was to design a route for a repair crew that is fixing the nodes.
-The choice of $M = 7$ nodes was only to speed up the computation time.
-Limitation on the number of nodes for which the TRP problem can be solved efficiently directly affects the number of nodes which we can pick for the unlabeled set.
-This bound is an order of magnitude more than the choice made here.
+In our experiments, for both training and test we had a large sample (23,217 instances).
+There were 211 and 132 failure instances in the test and training data respectively.